noahgibbs/rsb/README.md

 ## Load Testing Tools

-ApacheBench is not recommended for new uses - its reporting and accuracy are poor and there are bugs and edge-cases that make it hard to be sure you're getting what you think you are.
+ApacheBench is no longer being used for RSB, and any remaining vestiges of it are just that.
+It doesn't report individual timings below millisecond resolution, its KeepAlive code is HTTP 1.0-only and causes bugs in Puma, and it has trouble with dynamic documents (cases where responses aren't byte-for-byte) identical.
+After extensive attempts to use it, the accuracy issues have been insurmountable (http://engineering.appfolio.com/appfolio-engineering/2019/1/18/benchmarking-ruby-app-servers-badly).

-For newer use cases, we follow Phusion.nl's recommendation for "wrk", a simple, powerful and accurate benchmarking program.
+For newer use cases, we follow Phusion.nl's recommendation for "wrk", a simple, powerful and accurate benchmarking program that avoids reopening connections (Google "ephemeral port exhaustion" for details on why reopening connections gets to be a problem quickly on Linux.)